tcvdijk/wupstream/README.md

 ### Linux

 Compile using the following command in the src directory; it makes an executable in the bin directory.
+If your compiler is not set up to find the Boost include files, add `-I/path/to/boost` with the root of your boost directory.

 ~~~
 g++ -O3 -msse4.2 -std=c++11 *.cpp -o ../bin/wupstream